Uncorrelated Compensated Isocurvature Perturbations from kSZ Tomography: Introduction

 Here, we study the prospects to use kinetic Sunyaev-Zeldovich (kSZ) tomography to seek uncorrelated CIPs. kSZ tomography \cite{Zhang:2000wf, Ho:2009iw, Shao:2016uzt, Zhang:2010fa, Munshi:2015anr,Smith:2018bpn, Cayuso:2021ljq} allows for the reconstruction of the line-of-sight component of the peculiar-velocity field in a 3-dimensional volume.
-This is accomplished by cross-correlating the peculiar-velocity-induced temperature fluctuation (the kSZ effect \cite{Sunyaev:1980nv, Zeldovich:1969ff, Zeldovich:1969sb, Sunyaev:1980vz, Sazonov:1999zp}), in a CMB map, with a large-scale galaxy survey, allowing for a measurement of the kSZ contribution as a function of redshift.
+This is accomplished by cross-correlating the peculiar velocity-induced temperature fluctuation (the kSZ effect \cite{Sunyaev:1980nv, Zeldovich:1969ff, Zeldovich:1969sb, Sunyaev:1980vz, Sazonov:1999zp}), in a CMB map, with a large-scale galaxy survey, allowing for a measurement of the kSZ contribution as a function of redshift.
 Given that the total-matter field can be reconstructed from the velocity field, kSZ tomography provides the ideal arena for testing models, like those with CIPs, in which baryons and dark matter may be set apart from each other.
-In recent work \cite{Hotinli:2019wdp}, the improvement coming from the inclusion of this independent tracer was explored for models of correlated CIPs in which the CIP is fully correlated with the adiabatic perturbation.
+In recent works \cite{Hotinli:2019wdp, Sato-Polito:2020cil}, the improvement coming from the addition of this independent tracer was explored for models of correlated CIPs in which the CIP is fully correlated with the adiabatic perturbation.

-The above methodology allows us to compare the kSZ-tomography-based matter reconstruction field to galaxy survey data to obtain excellent constrains on the amplitude of the CIP power spectrum.
-In fact, because these two tracers of the large scale matter distribution are obtained independently, we can construct an estimator that compares the amplitude of the galaxy-density fluctuation with that of the matter-density fluctuation for each Fourier amplitude.
+The above methodology allows us to compare the kSZ tomography-based matter reconstruction field to galaxy survey data to obtain excellent constraints on the amplitude of the CIP power spectrum.
+In fact, because these two tracers of the large-scale matter distribution are obtained independently, we can construct an estimator that compares the amplitude of the galaxy-density fluctuation with that of the matter-density fluctuation for each Fourier amplitude.
 This estimator is thus not cosmic-variance limited and can, in principle (in the limit of perfect measurements), probe an arbitrarily small CIP amplitude.
 Given that the estimator works on a mode-by-mode basis, it also works for correlated CIPs, although it does not capitalize upon additional effects induced by the correlation~\cite{Hotinli:2019wdp}.